Phidarian Mathis: Washington Commanders

 Mathis was selected by the Washington Commanders in the second round (47th overall) of the 2022 NFL Draft.
 He signed his four-year rookie contract on June 21, 2022.
 In his NFL debut, Mathis tore the meniscus in his left knee and was placed on injured reserve.

 On August 31, 2023, Mathis was placed on injured reserve due to a calf injury.
 He was activated on October 28.

 Mathis made 12 appearances for Washington in 2024, recording one pass deflection and 17 tackles, prior to being waived on December 28, 2024.

 New York Jets

 On December 30, 2024, the New York Jets claimed Mathis off waivers.

 On August 21, 2025, Mathis was released by the Jets.

 Buffalo Bills

 On September 10, 2025, Mathis signed with the Buffalo Bills' practice squad.
-After being elevated twice, Mathis was signed to the active roster on November 5th.
-He was promoted to the active roster on November 5.
+After being elevated twice, Mathis was signed to the active roster on November 5.

+On February 23, 2026, Mathis re-signed with the Bills on a one-year contract.
+On August 14, Mathis was suspended three games for violating the league's substance abuse policy.